patihejmo/sql-teoria-syntax/README.md

 ON Registrations.name = Logins.name

 in postgresql its prettty normal to write only JOIN nstead of INNER JOIN - the syntax treats it as the same

+select payment_id, customer.customer_id from payment
+INNER JOIN customer
+ON payment.customer_id=customer.customer_id

+# outer join
+it grabs everything from both tables, whether it is in both or in only one

+SELECT * FROM Registrations
+FULL OUTER JOIN Logins
+ON Registrations.name = Logins.name >>>>> it will give us null values as we ask to fill data only with logins table

+SELECT * FROM Registrations
+FULL OUTER JOIN Logins
+ON Registrations.name = Logins.name
+WHERE Registrations.reg_id IS NULL OR Logins.log_id IS NULL   >>>> searches only for the unique values !!!!!!

+SELECT * FROM customer
+FULL OUTER JOIN payment
+ON customer.customer_id=payment.customer_id
+WHERE customer.customer_id IS null
+OR payment.payment_id IS null